abhishekSen999/FireBird3.0.4/Getting Started/Users & Roles.md

 <br > To test the Role play of user we will create a new table *test_role* with **SYSDBA** and will try to access it using **testadmin**.<br >
 **Create table using SYSDBA** <br >
-> isql firstdb.fdb -user SYSDBA -password newpass
+> isql firstdb.fdb -user SYSDBA -password newpass <br>
 > CREATE TABLE test_role(item varchar(10) primary key not null);
 > INSERT INTO test_role VALUES('101');
 > INSERT INTO test_role VALUES('10');